J4K08L4N63N84HN/crosslingual-information-retrieval/README.md

 - word embeddings (average, weighted average etc.) (Jakob)

 ### Punctuation features
-- number of punctuation marks (Niklas) delete real sentence ending points, cause sometimes two sentences in one language will be mapped to one sentence in the other language
+- number of punctuation marks (Niklas) delete real sentence ending points, cause sometimes two sentences in one language will be mapped to one sentence in the other language -> done
-- number of question marks (Niklas)
+- number of question marks (Niklas)-> done
-- number of exclamation marks (Niklas)
+- number of exclamation marks (Niklas)-> done
-- number of commas (Niklas)
+- number of commas (Niklas)-> done
-- number of semicolons (Niklas)
+- number of semicolons (Niklas)-> done
-- number of colons (Niklas)
+- number of colons (Niklas) -> done
-- number of ellipsis (Niklas)
+- number of ellipsis (Niklas) -> done
-- number of apostrophes (Niklas)
+- number of apostrophes (Niklas) -> done
-- number of hyphens (Niklas)
+- number of hyphens (Niklas) -> done
-- number of quotation marks (Niklas)
+- number of quotation marks (Niklas)-> done
-- number of slashes (Niklas)
+- number of slashes (Niklas) -> done
-- number of brackets (Niklas)
+- number of brackets (Niklas) -> done
-- number of special characters (Niklas)
+- number of special characters (Niklas) -> done